UniversityOfPlymouth-Electronics/Embedded-Systems/getting_started.md

 ## Hardware
 There are two pieces of hardware provided with this course:

+* **Target Board** - A small low-powered "microcontroller", typically _embedded_ into a larger electronic system, that we will be programming to monitor the external environment and control devices.

+* **Module Support Board** - This is a custom board containing sensors and output devices.
+You plug your Target Board into this in order to perform the various lab exercises.

 ### Target Board
 The computer you will be programming is a small low-cost microcontroller based on the [Arm Cortex M4](https://www.arm.com/products/silicon-ip-cpu/cortex-m/cortex-m4)